cbpspratap/SQLTraining/Chapter 3/Readme.md

 SELECT * FROM dpu_college.faculty;
 ```

-_Awesome!_ you can see all the data we have loaded into the table can be seen here.
+_Awesome!_ you can see all the data we have loaded into the tables are available here.